Oliver G. & Sarah Sloan Bauman Fund for the Arts

 Additional Information

-Please click here for the 2023 Bauman Grant Process guidelines.
+Please click here to download the detailed Bauman competitive process general information and guidelines.

 Past Grant Recipients